DeekshaPunase/User-Application/README.md

 # User-Application

-Application contains two microservices : Consumer-interface-service and Consumer-data-service.
+Application contains two Spring Boot Microservices : Consumer-interface-service and Consumer-data-service.
 Consumer-interface-service acts as a interface for all users.
 Request are taken at consumer-interace-service and then sent over to other consumer-data-service for saving, updating, fetching of user specific data.
 Communication between microservice is done through Message Driven concept where a queue is mainatined and the services read data from the queue.
 (NO http or HTTPS)
 Only for Read operations http mode is used.
 A queue named user-data-queue is used which will be transferring the data.
 (ActiveMq JMS)